eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 ### Task

+* Click on the `Build` ( that ran the `pipeline-editor` branch )
+* Click the `pen` ( `edit`) in upper right corner
-* Add a new step underneath the first one called "build app"
+* Add a new stage underneath the first one called "build app"
-* Under settings, choose "docker" as the agent, and write that the image is going to be "gradle:jdk11"
+* Under `settings` (lower right corner ), choose `docker` as the agent, and write `gradle:jdk11` in the image.
-* Click on steps and add a step with shell script, executing `ci/build-app.sh`
+* Add a shell script step which execute this: `ci/build-app.sh`
-* click save
-* commit to the same branch as before called `pipeline-editor` -> click save and run
-* click on the job and observe that it runs.
+* As part of the parallel stage creation the `Say Hello` stage name is also used as the parent stage name.
+Please rename the parent stage to `Parallel execution` by click the `Say Hello` under the six dots and change the stage name accordingly.
+* Click `Save` and follow same commit and run procedure as above.

-If you see an output like this in the logs, then you have successfully made the assignment:
+If you see an output like this in the logs, then you have successfully concluded the excercise:

 ```bash
 + ci/build-app.sh